Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: SO(10) Framework and Hybrid Seesaw Structure

 \subsection{Right-Handed Neutrino Masses}

 The $\overline{126}_H$ representation contains a Standard-Model singlet whose vacuum expectation value generates Majorana masses for right-handed neutrinos,

-We assume a hierarchical spectrum $M_1 \ll M_2 \ll M_3$, consistent with generic SO(10) constructions \cite{DevMohapatra2010,SenjanovicUnification2018}.
-Crucially, we focus on the regime
+We assume a hierarchical spectrum $M_1 \ll M_2 \ll M_3$, as typically realized in SO(10) constructions.
+We focus on the regime

 where the scalar triplet mass becomes quasi-degenerate with the heaviest right-handed neutrino.
-In renormalizable SO(10), this relation is technically natural, as both masses originate from the same $\overline{126}_H$ multiplet and remain stable under radiative corrections \cite{BabuMohapatra2012,DiLuzio2021}.
+In unified models, both masses originate from the same scalar multiplet and can naturally lie at comparable scales.
+A small mass splitting may arise from the structure of the scalar potential or approximate symmetries and remains stable under radiative corrections.